Vicinity Vision Transformer: Experiments

 {\textbf{Effect of Locality Constraint.}} The \textit{Vicinity} locality mechanism is introduced in the self-attention module of VVT.
-We show its effectiveness on the CIFAR-100~\cite{krizhevsky2009learning} and the ImageNet1K~\cite{deng2009imagenet} datasets in Table~\ref{table: ablate locality}.
+We show its effectiveness on the CIFAR-100~\cite{krizhevsky2009learning} and the ImageNet-1k~\cite{deng2009imagenet} datasets in Table~\ref{table: ablate locality}.
 Experiments are performed on the VVT-Tiny structure.
-We compare the VVT with the one without locality (denoted as VVT w/o locality) and the one with 1D locality (denoted as VVT 1D locality).
-We add the state-of-the-art vision transformer PVT~\cite{Wang_2021_ICCV} as our reference.
-For the sake of completeness, we also provide a VVT variant that replaces all Vicinity Attention with the standard softmax attention, and denote it as the VVT-softmax.
-As shown in the table, our VVT achieves the best performance among all the others, even better than the one with standard softmax attention while it also has only linear computation complexity.
-By comparing the VVT w/o locality and VVT 1D locality, we can find that if we wrongly enforce the locality bias, the performance will drop critically.
-To further demonstrate its effectiveness on large-scale data, we also conduct the ablation on the ImageNet1K~\cite{krizhevsky2012imagenet}, where our VVT outperforms the VVT w/o locality by $1.2\%$.
+We compare VVT with a variation without locality (denoted as VVT w/o locality) and the one with 1D locality based on cosFormer~\cite{zhen2022cosformer} (denoted as VVT 1D locality).
+As shown in the table, our VVT achieves the best performance among all the others on the CIFAR-100 dataset.
+By comparing the VVT w/o locality and VVT 1D locality, we find that if we wrongly enforce the locality bias, the performance will drop critically.
+To further demonstrate its effectiveness on large-scale data, we also conduct the same ablation on ImageNet-1k.
+We observe that the model fails to converge with 1D locality which indicates that the 1D cosFormer cannot be trivially transplanted to 2D vision data.
+Finally, our VVT outperforms the VVT w/o locality by $1.2\%$, showing the efficiency of our linear locality attention.

 Furthermore, we show the qualitative examples of Grad-CAM~\cite{selvaraju2017grad} from VVT and the competitors in Fig.~\ref{fig:cam2}.
 As shown, the locality mechanism encourages the tokens to assign higher attention to 2D neighbours, and hence the class-wise activations are more concentrated and accurately located on the target object regions of Grad-CAM.
-These results validate that the introduction of the 2D locality mechanism helps the VVT models generate more reliable object features, which tend to be beneficial in image classification and downstream tasks.
+These results validate that the introduction of the 2D locality mechanism helps the VVT models generate more reliable object features, which tend to be beneficial in image classification and downstream tasks.\\

-{\textbf{Analysis of Vicinity Attention.}} In order to demonstrate the effectiveness of our proposed Vicinity attention module solely.
-We adopt same network structure and replace Vicinity attention with other efficient attention modules including vanilla attention\cite{vaswani2017attention}, Performer\cite{choromanski2020rethinking}, Linformer\cite{wang2020linformer}, PVTv2\cite{wang2022pvtv2} and \cite{shen2021efficient}.
-Results on Cifar100 are reported in Table \ref{ablation table:attention}.
-As shown, under the same network architecture setting, our Vicinity attention outperforms both the vanilla attention and all the alternative efficient ones.